 2. Sear it in a very hot pan and allow to rest before serving.

 Other simple recipes to try

-If you’re new to sous vide, it’s generally better to follow recipes before experimenting on your own.
-Here are some simple ones to get you started.
+If you’re new to sous vide, these simple ones will get you started.

 Season with salt, lemon, dill or thyme, and a bit of oil, then cook at 52C for 30 minutes.